 Building and Construction Industry Code of Conduct

 On 5 December 2016, the WA Building and Construction Code of Conduct 2016 for contractors working on WA Government construction projects was announced.
-The Code will apply from 1 January 2017 and has been developed to ensure that building contractors conduct themselves in a reputable, fair, safe and responsible manner particularly on government funded construction projects.
+The Code applies from 1 January 2017 and has been developed to ensure that building contractors conduct themselves in a reputable, fair, safe and responsible manner particularly on government funded construction projects.
 More information about the Code is available on the Department of Commerce website.

 Greater protection measures announced for subcontractors

 As of 30 September 2016 Project Bank Accounts on Building Management and Works construction projects valued between $1.5 million and $100 million is now mandatory.
 A Code of Conduct for contractors working on State Government construction projects has also been developed.

 Further information can be located on the Government of Western Australia media statement page.